designstem/projects/patterns/index.md

 When <var>translation</var> is applied repeatedly, we willl see the visual patterns emerge.

-Here is the simple grid repetition on x and y axis.
+Here is the simple grid repetition on the x and y-axis.

 ##### Repetition in x-axis `{{ get('t_x2',0) }}`